Ruchita-Raghu/ruchita-raghu-portfolio/README.md

 ## RUCHITA RAGHUNANDAN | UNIVERSITY OF DENVER | DISTINCTION IN BUSINESS ANALYTICS | SPRING 2023
 #### Welcome!
 My name is Ruchita Raghunandan!
 I am a senior at the University of Denver, pursuing Bachelors of Science in Business Administration, majoring in Finance and Business Information & Analytics.
 Find below my Daniels Distinction Portfolio with details about my work, interests, skills and more!
 <h3> BACKGROUND </h3>
-<p> My journey to where I am today has been very exciting, enjoyable, and enlightening!
-I was born in Mysuru, India.
-I lived in New Delhi for 18 years.
-The specialty about my country is that every state has its own culture, language, food, customs etc. Today, I speak 3 Indian languages with ease and enjoy the multi-cultural personality I have developed.
-I highly encourage the value that diversity and inclusivity bring to a person. </p>
-<p> Today, I am in the United States to pursue my higher education and establish my professional career.
-I am an ambitious and hard working person, ready to accept new opportunities and explore everyhting that life has to offer to me.
-This led me to do well in classes, work at different companies, and plan for the future.
+<p>  I was born in Mysuru, Karnataka, India.
+Spent my childhood and completed my schooling in New Delhi.
+Today, I am in the United States to pursue my higher education and establish my professional career.
+I am an ambitious and hard working person, ready to accept new opportunities and explore everything that life has to offer to me.
+I am driven, self-motivated, and disciplined individual.
 I am also a professional dancer trained in Bharatnatyam (Indian Classical Dance form).
-Dance is a passion that I have continued to pursue all these years.
-A passion that has made me driven, motivated, and disciplined individual.
-I am a big family person.
-I love spending time with my family and helping them out whenever possible.
-In my free time, I spend time with my hobbies - cooking, dancing, reading, hiking, walking, biking and more! </p>
+In my free time, I spend time with family or with hobbies - cooking, dancing, reading, hiking, walking, biking and more! </p>
 <p> This portfolio is a collection of the several opportunities I took part in over the last few years.
 Various kinds of experiential projects have given exposure to various disciplines, personal and professional.
-Click on the buttons below to read more! </p>
+Navigate below to read more! </p>
 <br>

 <a href='https://github.com/Ruchita-Raghu/ruchita-raghu-portfolio/blob/main/Progress%20at%20Work/At%20Work%20experiences.md'> <img src="https://user-images.githubusercontent.com/116829793/226229865-2d8972e2-22aa-4900-abf0-d46de58527b1.png" width=450 /> </a> <a href='https://github.com/Ruchita-Raghu/ruchita-raghu-portfolio/blob/main/Teaching%20%26%20Education/Microsoft%20TA%20%26%20Athletic%20Tutor%20Roles.md'> <img src="https://user-images.githubusercontent.com/116829793/226229930-5302893f-2afc-472b-9920-17a43737843a.png" width=450 /> </a>